Modified from original post on 1/10/2019 on Zoot580.blogspot.com

 Shame in my race?

 A hidden desire to be white?

-Confusion about who I am?
+Confusion about who I was?

 Unfortunately, because of the slave trade and subsequent years, records weren’t appropriately maintained of and for black people, if created at all.
 There is little documentation of what happened to my family and anyone that was taken from them while serving on someone’s plantation.
 Even after we were granted freedom and a life of our own, no sincere efforts were made to secure and pass down vital information to help generations to come.
 Something to preserve the family history and maintain its legacy.
 The average African American can trace back to their Great-Great (and maybe another “Great”) ascendant, but rarely further.